-An Introduction to Dogs Playing for Life
+About Dogs Playing for Life:

 by Founder & CEO, Aimee Sadler